danstad/danstad.github.io/_pages/about.md

 ### Work in Progress

-* Whose opinion matters most for the choice of major?
-The relative influence of parents, teachers and peers.
+* Whose Opinion Matters Most for the Choice of a Major?
+The Relative Influence of Parents, Teachers and Peers.
-* Students’ willingness to pay for university attributes.
+* Students' Willingness to Pay for University Attributes.

 ***